dcrasch/nerves_dsmr/README.md

 * https://www.raspberrypi.org/
 * https://www.sossolutions.nl/slimme-meter-kabel

+## Tips

+Open the sd flash card with gparted and increase the data partition to store more data (default is 256 mb).

 ## License
 This code is distributed under a GPL v3 style license, see the LICENSE file for complete information.